Whole Wheat Dinner Rolls

 Also, they are perfect to soak up the gravy in slow-cooked lamb, beef, or chicken dishes.
 My kids love lamb stew or chili with this bread.

-We do need some white flour for the formation of gluten.
-That's what gives us this light and airy texture.
-If you use all whole-wheat flour, the rolls will be firmer and dense in texture.
+We need some white flour to form gluten.
+That’s what gives us this light and airy texture.
+If you use all whole-wheat flour, the rolls will be firmer and denser in texture.

 Whole Wheat Rolls